castorini/anserini/docs/experiments-doc2query.md

 Note that these figures are slightly higher than the values reported in our arXiv paper (0.218) due to BM25 parameter tuning (see above) and an upgrade from Lucene 7.6 to Lucene 8.0 (experiments in the paper were run with Lucene 7.6).

 One additional trick not explored in our arXiv paper is to weight the original document and predicted queries differently.
-The `augment_collection_with_predictions.py` script provides an option `--original_copies` that duplicates the original text _n_ times, which is an easy way to weight the original document by _n_.
+The `augment_collection_with_predictions.py` script provides an option `--original-copies` that duplicates the original text _n_ times, which is an easy way to weight the original document by _n_.
-For example `--original_copies 2` would yield the following results:
+For example `--original-copies 2` would yield the following results:

 ```
 #####################